SDEBEUL/Node-red-flows-mobile-web-app/README.md

 Copy schedule.json to data folder
 Copy & paste mobi_scheduler_flow.json to a Node-RED workspace
 ```
+** If you already the moni ui intalled Either delete the flow completely or merge new flow to ensure there is only one Web socket in & out.
+If old ones are left the app won't work!**

 When a user commits changes from the browser they are saved in **schedule.json**.
 The schedule is reset at just after midnight on a day transition.
 Events that span two days are **Not** reset then, but when the end event is triggered.